Wood County EOC Situation Report

 - If you know citizens looking to purchase masks, please connect them with our office and we can give them the contact information of local mask sellers.

-- There are 26646 confirmed COVID-19 cases in Ohio.
-There are 250 cases (total confirmed plus probable) presently in Wood County, 61 of those hospitalized, 184 in long term care, 42 deaths.
+- There are *** confirmed COVID-19 cases in Ohio.
+There are 396 cases (total confirmed plus probable) presently in Wood County, 40 active cases, 70 of those are or have been hospitalized, 207 in long term care, 51deaths.

-- For formal resource requests, please contact us at: firstname.lastname@example.org.
+- For agency resource requests, please contact us at: firstname.lastname@example.org.

 - Now publishing a situation report once/week.